xyjixyjixyji/wacr/felab/README.md

 In compiler theory, typechecker checks a series of [inference rules](https://en.wikipedia.org/wiki/Rule_of_inference), which gives you the _premises_ and _conclusions_ for each rule.

-Take a simple rule as an example
+Take some simple rules as an example

 -   Any assignment should have the same type for the left hand side and right hand side.
     -   This means `int x = 1;` could pass, since both are typed `int`.